West Virginia vs. Texas NCAA Football Odds, Plays and Insights | November 20, 2021

 Texas Stats and Trends

-- In Texas' 10 games this year, it has four wins against the spread.

-- This season, the Longhorns are winless against the spread when entering a game as an underdog of 2.5 points or more (in three chances).
+- The Longhorns have yet to cover the spread this year when underdogs by 3 points or more.

-- Texas' games this year have hit the over five times in 10 opportunities (50%).
+- Texas' games this season have gone over the total in five out of 10 opportunities (50%).

-- Texas is 4-2 against the spread and 4-2 overall when the team notches more than 24.1 points.
+- Texas is 4-2 against the spread and 4-2 overall in games when it records more than 24.1 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.